Luehang/react-native-camera-roll-selector/README.md

 > An easy and simple to use React Native component providing images selection from camera roll.
 The images in the camera roll are displayed with a custom high performant masonry layout.
 Supporting both iOS and Android.
 Free and made possible along with costly maintenance and updates by [Lue Hang](https://www.facebook.com/lue.hang) (the author).

+> Check out the [docs](https://luehangs.site/lue_hang/projects/react-native-camera-roll-selector) for a complete documentation.

 <br/>
 <br/>
 <br/>